ArthurBernard/Trading_Bot/README.md

     - To create method: Load data;
     - To create method: Get ready data;
 - `orders_manager.py`:
-    - To finish method: Order;
     - To create method: Set history orders;
-    - To create method: Get pending orders;
     - To create method: Get available funds;
     - To create method: Verify integrity of new orders;
     - To create method: (future) split orders for a better scalability;